Demo geospatial and timeseries queries on 250k unique devices

 Adding support for geospatial data was a great challenge for us, and we think we found novel approaches for the storage model and optimizations for common usage patterns that yielded surprisingly good performance results.
 We're happy to share our findings, and we're eagerly awaiting feedback on these features, which you can try directly on our live demo or via our latest releases.

-If you have have feedback or questions about this article, feel free ask in our Slack Community or browse the project on GitHub where we welcome contributions of all kinds.
+If you have have feedback or questions about this article, feel free ask in our Community Forum) or browse the project on GitHub where we welcome contributions of all kinds.